All the funfairs in Oxford and across Oxfordshire

 St Giles’ Fair in Oxford is one of the greatest and most prestigious in the country – dating back to 1625 when it was a parish festival to celebrate the feast of the patron saint, St Giles.
 It is held on the Monday and Tuesday following the first Sunday after St Giles’ Day (01 September).

 Across Oxfordshire’s towns, the historic street fairs have origins in the shortage of labour following the Black Death of 1348/9.
-The fairs were a hiring fair, the equivalent of today’s employment agencies and online job websites.
+The fairs were a hiring event, the equivalent of today’s employment agencies and online job websites.

 Back in those days, seasonal employment ran from October to October, so everyone came into town with high hopes of gaining a new employer and securing their income for the year ahead.